graphql-aspnet/graphql-aspnet.github.io/docs/controllers/field-paths.md

 ### Change The Hierarchy

 Another alternative is to change where in the object graph the field sits.
-Here we've moved one field to the root mutation type and left the other under the controller's own `bakery` field.
+Here we've moved one field to the root mutation type and left the other under the controller's own virtual `Bakery` type.
 This can be a good strategy if you have one primary way of interacting with your data and a few auxillary methods such as a quick dozen donuts at the drive thru window or going into the shop and selecting which ones you want.

 ```csharp title="Change the Field Path"